iraklikutchiashvili/Secrets-Auth/README.md

 ## My process

 Implemented authentication levels and developed them step by step from simple username & password authentication to OAuth 2.0 (Register and Sign in with Google).
-In process of making it learned and covered the following topics:
+In process of making it covered following topics:
 Database Encryption, Environment Variables, Hashing Passwords with crypto-js and #sha256, Salting and Hashing Passwords with bcrypt, Cookies and Sessions with the #express session, Passport.js, #mongoose local Passport, OAuth 2.0 Google Passport.